 We believe that every member of the school community has rights, needs and responsibilities.
 Children come to school to learn, and making mistakes is an important part of this journey.
 We support our students to learn from their mistakes, whilst establishing high expectations to ensure that all students can be safe, happy and learn.
 We expect all members of the school to make positive, age appropriate choices.

 Anakie Primary School is a committed learning community and has a vision to continue to promote a safe and positive learning environment.
 There is a strong commitment to the community, and high expectations are in place across all levels to achieve positive school outcomes.

-This year we have implemented Mindfulness to help students to be in touch with the present moment, and be aware of what is present in their mind, heart and body.
-These activities have been proven to support wellbeing and reduce anxiety by being more ‘present’ and curious through short, simple exercises.
-We have already seen the benefits of mindfulness, by students being able to quickly deescalate from the busyness of the yard following lunch break, enjoy clearer thinking, improved decision making and be better attuned to their thoughts and emotions.
+Our Mindfulness program helps students to be in touch with the present moment, and be aware of what is present in their mind, heart and body.
+Daily whole school sessions have been proven to support wellbeing and reduce anxiety by students being more ‘present’ and curious through short, simple exercises.
+We have already seen the benefits of Mindfulness, by students being able to quickly deescalate from the busyness of the yard following lunch break, enjoy clearer thinking, improved decision making and be better attuned to their thoughts and emotions.